Updated: Jan 3

 We all know the feeling - it's January, time for the " new year, new me" craze to dominate our timelines, with people all around us embarking on a new fitness journey.
 Running has always been a popular choice for those wishing to improve fitness and take up a new hobby, and is especially attractive to those who already have a four legged partner.
 You've bought your trainers, got your fitbit, done your prep and know how to warm up, cool down and stretch... but what about your dog?

 Firstly, you need to assess whether running is an appropriate exercise for your particular dog.
 Running is an absolute no-go for puppies; whilst the age of reaching skeletal maturity differs between breeds, as a general rule, most dogs will be mature after they have reached 1 year old.
-Over-exercising young dogs with open growth plates is a major cause of growth abnormalities and musculoskeletal dysfunction in later life.
+Over-exercising young dogs with open growth plates is a major cause of growth abnormalities and musculoskeletal dysfunction in later life (one example being Hip Dysplasia - covered in another blog post).
 Similarly, running won't be appropriate for an older, arthritic dog.
 Remember, your dog doesn't realise that they have to take things easier in their older years, so it's up to you to ensure that they are not performing exercise that will be detrimental to them.
-Dogs with other conditions requiring controlled exercise such as hip dysplasia, elbow dysplasia, cruciate ligament disease etc are also not ideal candidates for high impact, long distance activities.
+Dogs with other conditions requiring controlled exercise such as hip dysplasia, elbow dysplasia, cruciate ligament disease etc. are also not ideal candidates for high impact, long distance activities.
+For ideas on how to provide extra mental stimulation for dogs on restricted exercise, check out the Canine Enrichment blog post.

 How well trained is your dog?
 It'll be no fun to have a dog dancing around your feet and pulling on the lead whilst you're out jogging, and could result in injury to both yourself and the dog, not to mention a pooch with poor recall "doing a runner"!
 Consider whether your dog will be able to listen to you whilst out and about - basic obedience training would be highly beneficial if you want your dog to be an amiable running buddy.